gatisr/redis-dev/sentinel/README.md

 # Redis Sentinel with RedisInsight for High Availability

+**Note:** This setup is not fully usable locally for applications outside the container.
+After the initial connection, applications may receive container network IPs, which are not accessible from the host machine.

 ## Overview

 This directory contains a Docker Compose setup for Redis Sentinel, which provides high availability for Redis.
 The setup includes: